Paying a Ticket or Court Cost

 Call 616.698.9310 and select Option 2.
-This is available 24 hours a day, every day of the year.
 Please have your credit card ready.
-Card must be in the caller’s name, and payments will be posted within one to two business days.
+The card must be in the caller’s name, and payments will be posted within one to two business days.

 Cashier's check or money-order payments made payable to 62-B District Court may be mailed to:

 62-B District Court